-Since that time, FHN has grown from its original three sites to: five medical, one dental and four school-based health centers located in Cortland and Cayuga counties.
+Since that time, FHN has grown from its original three sites to: five medical health centers, one of which includes dental services, four school-based health centers, one school based dental program, and one Mobile Medical Unit.
 We proudly serve residents of both Cortland and Cayuga County; as well as, the contiguous counties of Tompkins, Madison, Chenango, Broome, and Tioga.

-As a Federally Qualified Health Center (FQHC), FHN serves as the primary safety net provider for this part of Central New York, and on an annual basis delivers more than 45,000 visits to 13,000 plus patients.
-In addition to unique features such as Family Health Network’s sliding fee program, FHN offers the following: Family Practice-Primary Care, Dentistry, Occupational Health Services, Obstetrics/Gynecology, Pediatrics, School-Based Health Services, Behavioral Health, Medication Assisted Treatment Services, 340B Pharmacy Services, Insurance Enrollment, Care Coordination & Endocrinology to any individual, regardless of their ability to pay.
+As a Federally Qualified Health Center (FQHC), FHN serves as the primary safety net provider for this part of Central New York, and on an annual basis delivers more than ~45,000 visits to ~15,000 plus patients.
+In addition to unique features such as Family Health Network’s sliding fee program, FHN offers the following: Family Practice-Primary Care, Dentistry, Occupational Health Services, Obstetrics/Gynecology, Pediatrics, School-Based Health Services, Behavioral Health, Medication Assisted Treatment Services, 340B Pharmacy Services, Insurance Enrollment, & Care Coordination to any individual, regardless of their ability to pay.